gms1/angular-dynaform/README.md

 * get/set form data using an application data model to form data model mapping

-In your form configuration define the JSON pointer to the application data model **ControlConfig.jp** and use 'dynaForm.initValueFromAppModel' instead of 'dynaForm.initValue' and 'dynaForm.valueToAppModel' instead of 'dynaForm.value'
+In your form configuration define the JSON pointer to the application data model and use 'dynaForm.initValueFromAppModel' instead of 'dynaForm.initValue' and 'dynaForm.valueToAppModel' instead of 'dynaForm.value'

 * enable/disable or show/hide fields based on conditions defined on related field values